toebeann/BepInEx.SubnauticaZero/README.md

 [There is an FAQ in the wiki.](https://github.com/toebeann/BepInEx.SubnauticaZero/wiki/FAQ)

+## Installation (automatic, Windows only)

+1. Install [Vortex Mod Manager](https://www.nexusmods.com/about/vortex/) and the [Subnautica Below Zero Support](https://www.nexusmods.com/site/mods/203) Vortex extension if you haven't already (Vortex should usually install the extension for you).
+Make sure they're fully up-to-date.
+2. Click the Vortex button at the top of [the Nexus Mods mod page](https://www.nexusmods.com/subnauticabelowzero/mods/344) to install.
+    - If you have QModManager installed, Vortex might notify you to reinstall/uninstall QModManager.
+Just do whatever it says.
+3. Run the game.
+If everything runs correctly, you will see the BepInEx console pop up on your desktop.

 ## Installation on macOS for idiots

 [Click here for an idiot's guide to macOS installation.](https://github.com/toebeann/BepInEx.SubnauticaZero/wiki/Idiot's-guide-to-macOS-installation)